yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-timestamp.md

 This outcome needs careful interpretation.
 It turns out that, using ordinary SQL, there is no _direct_ way to inspect what is actually held by the internal representation as an easily-readable _date-time_ value.

 - You can of course, apply the _at time zone 'UTC'_ operator to the value of interest.
 But this implies understanding what you see in the light of a rule that you must accept.
 And this section aims to demonstrate that the rule in question is correct, given that you know already what value is internally represented—in other words, you'd be "proving" that you understand correctly by assuming that you have!
 - The better way is to use the _extract(epoch from timestamptz_value)_ function.
-But even this requires an act of faith: you must be convinced that the result of _extract()_ here is not sensitive to the current _TimeZone_ setting.
+But even this requires an act of faith (or lots of empirical testing): you must be convinced that the result of _extract()_ here is not sensitive to the current _TimeZone_ setting.
 The [demonstration](#interpretation-and-statement-of-the-rules) shows that you can indeed rely on this.

 Usually, you "see" the value represented only indirectly.
 In the present case—for example as the _::text_ typecast of the value.
 And the evaluation of this typecast _is_ sensitive to the current _TimeZone_ setting.